nodejs/node/doc/api/zlib.markdown

 Flush pending data.
 Don't call this frivolously, premature flushes negatively impact the effectiveness of the compression algorithm.

+Calling this only flushes data from the internal zlib state, and does not perform flushing of any kind on the streams level.
+Rather, it behaves like a normal call to `.write()`, i.e. it will be queued up behind other pending writes and will only produce output when data is being read from the stream.

 ### zlib.params(level, strategy, callback)

 Dynamically update the compression level and compression strategy.